Eugen Bleuler: Personal life

 Bleuler was born in Zollikon, a town near Zürich in Switzerland, to Johann Rudolf Bleuler (1823–1898), a wealthy farmer, and Pauline Bleuler-Bleuler (1829–1898).
-He married Hedwig Bleuler–Waser, one of the few women to receive her doctorate from the University of Zurich.
+He married Hedwig Bleuler-Waser, one of the first women to receive her doctorate from the University of Zurich.

 Career

 Bleuler studied medicine in Zürich.
 He trained for his psychiatric residency at Waldau Hospital under Gottlieb Burckhardt, a Swiss psychiatrist, from 1881 to 1884.
 He left his job in 1884 and spent one year on medical study trips with Jean-Martin Charcot, a French neurologist in Paris, Bernhard von Gudden, a German psychiatrist in Munich, and to London.
 After these trips, he returned to Zürich to briefly work as assistant to Auguste Forel while completing his psychiatric residency at the Burghölzli, a university hospital.

 Bleuler became the director of a psychiatric clinic in Rheinau, a hospital located in an old monastery on an island in the Rhine.
 At the time, the clinic was known for being functionally backward and largely ineffective.
 Because of this, Bleuler set about improving conditions for the patients residing there.

 In the year 1898, Bleuler returned to the Burghölzli and became a psychiatry professor at Burghölzli, the same university hospital at which he completed his residency.
 He was also appointed director of the mental asylum in Rheinau.
 He served as the director from the years 1898 to 1927.
 While working at this asylum, Bleuler cared for long-term psychiatric patients.
 He also implemented both psychoanalytic treatment and research, and was influenced by Sigmund Freud.

 During his time as the director of psychiatry at Burghölzli, Bleuler made great contributions to the field of psychiatry and psychology that made him known today.
 Given these findings, Bleuler has been described as one of the most influential Swiss psychiatrists.